rust-lang/rfcs/text/0000-typed-context-injection.md

 # Motivation
 [motivation]: #motivation

 As it stands, Rust has no mechanism for conveniently passing large amounts of context to a function deep in the call stack.
-To inject a component of type `NewSystem` to `func_3`, for example, one must manually forward that reference throughout the entire dispatch chain.
+To inject a component of type `NewSystem` into `func_3`, for example, one must manually forward that reference throughout the entire dispatch chain.

 ```rust
 fn func_1(..., new_system: &mut NewSystem) {  // Updated!